MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/lobby-and-matchmaking-release-notes.md

 - Fixed an issue where matchmaking operations started by PFMultiplayerJoinMatchmakingTicketFromId timed out prematurely.
 - Fixed an issue where PFMatchmakingTicketGetTicketId could provide a null value if called shortly after starting a matchmaking operation.
 Now, an empty string is provided as expected.
 - Fixed an issue where the macOS library was identifying as iOS via web request headers.
-This is primarily used for diagnostics.
+This identification is primarily used for diagnostics.
 - Improved internal diagnostics.

 ## 1.6.1

 June 14, 2023

-- On PlayStation&#174;4 and, PlayStation&#174;5, PlayFab Multiplayer will cleanup all resources associated with it and reinitialize if the title enters and remains in background mode for more than 10 minutes.
+- On PlayStation&#174;4 and, PlayStation&#174;5, PlayFab Multiplayer will clean up all resources associated with it and reinitialize if the title enters and remains in background mode for more than 10 minutes.

 “PlayStation” is a registered trademark or trademark of Sony Interactive Entertainment Inc.